selhorn/doc-test/README.md

 ## Prerequisites

-1. Access to Big-IP images in the Amazon region within which you are working.
+1. Access to BIG-IP images in the Amazon region within which you are working.
 Make sure that you have accepted the EULA for ALL images used in the AWS marketplace.
   * Sign in to your account
   * Go to product page for BIG-IP selected
   * Click **Continue**